 Virtual Tables

-Virtual Tables are a feature introduced in SQLite 3.3.7.
-They let a developer provide an underlying table implementations, while still presenting a normal SQL interface to the user.
-The person writing SQL doesn't need to know or care that some of the tables come from elsewhere.
+Virtual Tables let a developer provide an underlying table implementations, while still presenting a normal SQL interface to the user.
+The person writing SQL doesn’t need to know or care that some of the tables come from elsewhere.

 Some examples of how you might use this:

-• Accessing the data remotely (eg you could make a table that backends into Amazon's API)
+Accessing the data remotely (eg you could make a table that backends into the cloud)

 Tip